madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 * **The patient about to start chemo tomorrow:** Needs to know if their lab results will impact their treatment schedule, making timing and clarity critical.
 * **The patient receiving an intimate test result (e.g., HIV status):** This isn’t directly related to their cancer, but it’s still deeply personal and requires thoughtful handling.

-Thinking through these scenarios helped me prioritize how lab information should be presented in the portal – making sure that all patients, regardless of their experience level or emotional state, receive their results with the clarity, confidence, and compassion they deserve.
+Thinking through these scenarios helped me prioritize how lab information should be presented in CareSpace – making sure that all patients, regardless of their experience level or emotional state, receive their results with the clarity, confidence, and compassion they deserve.

 We also used these scenarios in Phase 2 of the overall labs project to gather more feedback from practices, giving us a better sense of how providers approach lab sensitivity and how our designs would fit into their daily workflows.